neves/search-analytics/README.md

 - The query is stored by it's md5 hash, so the lookup is faster
 - The hit increment is done atomically
 - TODO: Enqueue the database updates for fast user return
+- TODO: Store the recents queries using redis, and send to database in background

 # Improvements